ibiofab/COPIES/README.md

 ```
 ### Usage

-#### Command Line
 `CRISPR-COPIES` can be accessed from the command line.
-For information on optional arguments and flags, run
+For information on parameters, run
 ```
 python main.py -h
 ```